Mazda announces breakthrough in long-coveted engine technology

 Mazda, whose research and development (R&D) budget is a fraction that of Toyota, could be the first automaker to commercialize a technology that many peers including General Motors Co and Daimler AG have been working on for decades.

-Mazda on Tuesday said it would start selling cars equipped with the new engine from 2019, even as other automakers increasingly turn to on electric vehicles against a landscape of tightening environmental regulation.
+Mazda on Tuesday said it would start selling cars equipped with the new engine from 2019, even as other auto makers increasingly turn to on electric vehicles against a landscape of tightening environmental regulation.

 “We think it is an imperative and fundamental job for us to pursue the ideal internal combustion engine,” said Mazda’s head of R&D Kiyoshi Fujiwara.